-Take your controller medications every day or as instructed by your provider.
+Take your controller medicines every day or as instructed by your provider.

 Watch for early signs of worsening asthma.
 Or if you use a peak flow meter, check your peak flow as instructed.
-If you notice changes, use your quick relief medication.
+If you notice changes, use your quick-relief medicine.

-If you use quick-relief medication to prevent exercise or physical activity from triggering symptoms, remember to use it.
+If you use quick-relief medicine to prevent exercise or physical activity from triggering symptoms, remember to use it.
 Keep an inhaler in your purse or back pack.

 Make sure your roommates, friends, and dorm leaders know what to do if you develop symptoms.
 Know how to get emergency help.

 Make sure you are familiar with the campus health system.
 And ask your current healthcare provider if you should find an asthma specialist on or near campus.